 HMRC may need to contact you to ascertain the reasonableness of the penalty if no explanation is provided.

 If HMRC thinks the penalty applied is too low they may need to carry out a further check of your tax affairs.
 For example, HMRC may find it difficult to accept, without further enquiry, that someone in business for many years, earning significant amounts without telling HMRC, has not done this deliberately.

 This is a very important part of your disclosure.
 You should only complete the declaration once you’re certain that:

 - the disclosure is correct and complete

 A condition of using the Card Transaction Programme is that you make an offer to pay the full amount you owe.
-The offer, together with HMRC’s acceptance letter to you will create a legally binding contract between you and HMRC.
+The offer, together with HMRC’s acceptance letter to you’ll create a legally binding contract between you and HMRC.
 There’s a letter of offer included in the disclosure forms which you should complete.

-If you’re disclosing on behalf of a company that is entitled to claim relief under Section 458 CTA 2010, contact HMRC for an appropriate offer letter.
+If you’re disclosing on behalf of a company that is entitled to claim relief under section 458 CTA 2010, contact HMRC for an appropriate offer letter.